s-adochi/projects/README.md

 # My Portfolio
 Welcome to my portfolio!
-This website showcases a collection of my project works, created using HTML, CSS, and JavaScript.
+This website showcases a collection of my project works.

 Project Demo
-Check out my portfolio at https://your-portfolio-url.com.
+Check out my portfolio at https://s-adochi.github.io/projects/

 Technologies Used
 The following technologies were used to build this website: